 HABITS OF MIND AND HEART

-At the heart of our school are people of integrity, vision, humor and generosity.
-Our common goal is the growth of every member of our community, beginning with students, but also including teachers, parents and alumni.
+At the core of our school are people of integrity, vision, humor and generosity.
+Our common goal is the growth of every member of the community, beginning with students, but also including teachers, parents and alumni.
 We have pulled this goal into the center of the curriculum, because we see it as essential both to the academic success of our students and to their happiness and productivity as citizens of our school community, St. Louis, and the world.

-In the course of their middle and high school experiences, we want to challenge every Whitfield student to discover their personal mission in the journey of life, to help empower them to achieve it, and to see this journey as one that unfolds in the company of others.
+In the course of their middle and high school experiences, we want to challenge every Whitfield student to discover their personal mission in the journey of life, to empower them to achieve it, and to see this journey as one that unfolds in the company of others.